1. Create Your First Template

 You can also continue using Flow Pilot through the Flow Pilot Chat Widget located in the bottom-right corner of the canvas.
 This allows you to ask questions, request modifications, generate prompts, or make changes to the template while you continue building.

-Let us continue using the flow poliot to enhance the template.
-Let's ask the flow pilot to add a task that generates a unique student number for each student that registers and sends a confirmation email to the student with their student number.
+Let us continue using Flow Pilot to enhance the template.
+Open the Flow Pilot Chat Widget and ask Flow Pilot to add a task that generates a unique student number for each student who registers, then sends a confirmation email that includes it.